Lynda Gratton: Biography

-Work

-In 2000 she published Living Strategy: Putting People at the Heart of Corporate Purpose, which has since been translated into more than 15 languages.
-It looks at how to place employees in the context of a business with all its competing attractions, and how organisations should understand and empower staff.
-It includes case studies from Hewlett-Packard, Motorola and Graxo Wellcome.

-In 2002, Gratton's article "Integrating the Enterprise" which examined cooperative strategies, was awarded the MIT Sloan Management Review best article of the year.

-In 2003 she published The Democratic Enterprise: Liberating your Business with Freedom, Flexibility and Commitment, which was described by Financial Times as a work of important scholarship and has provided a fascinating insight into how companies will change over the coming decades.

-Her 2005 case study with S. Ghoshal, of BP's peer assist integration practices called "BP: Organisational Transformation" won the ECCH Best Strategy Case of the year award and went on to win the best case of the year.

-In 2007 her book Hot Spots: Why Some Companies Buzz with Energy and Innovation – and Others Don't was rated by the Financial Times as one of the most important business books of 2007.
-It has since been translated into more than 10 languages.

-Her 2009 book Glow: how to bring energy and innovation to your life gave practical exercises to enable people to become more innovative, collaborative and better connected.

-In 2009, Lynda Gratton founded the Future of Work Research Consortium, which is a collaborative research project that creates insights into what the future of work will look like, and how organisations can prepare.

-In 2011, Gratton published The Shift: The Future of Work is Already Here, which looks at the future of work and was supported by the innovative research carried out in the Future of Work Research Consortium, and in 2014 The Key – How Corporations Succeed by Solving the World's Toughest Problems.

 Awards and recognition

 In 2008 The Financial Times selected her as the business thinker most likely to make a real difference over the next decade.
 In 2011 she was ranked by The Times as one of the top 15 Business Thinkers in the world today.
 And in 2011 she was ranked number one in Human Resources Magazine's "Top 25 HR Most Influential UK Thinkers 2011" poll.

 In 2012 The Shift received the business book of the year award in Japan and has been translated into more than 15 languages.

 In 2013 she was awarded the Life Time Achievement Award by HR Magazine and equally in 2013 she was amongst the 15 top thought leaders in the Thinkers50 ranking.

 In 2015 The Key won the CMI Management Book of the Year.
 This book looks at the impact of the changing world on corporate practices and processes and on leadership.